(866) 615-9507

 When you apply for LTD, a waiting period typically follows.
 This waiting period (or “elimination period”) spans from when you became disabled to when you began receiving benefits.

 Your condition may improve over time.
-If you feel you’re able to, you can eventually return to work.
+If you feel you can, you can eventually return to work.

 Now that you’re working and earning an income, you may no longer qualify for LTD. However, maybe your condition doesn’t improve as you expected it to.
 Perhaps returning to work aggravates your condition or undoes the progress you’ve made.